-*But was afraid to write about without before I had data to back me up.
+*But was afraid to write about without data to back me up.
 This is the final post of the series.

 Two weeks ago the League of American Bicyclists released their Women on a Roll research report on women and bicycling.
 The report breaks down results into five key areas: comfort, convenience, consumer products, confidence and community.
 Here’s my take on community based on my personal experience.